 Frequently Asked Questions

-Registration forms are made available as follows:
+Registration forms are available online as follows:

 Lessons are taught in practice rooms on the third floor of Presser Hall.

 Presser Hall is the School of Music building where you may drop off and pick up your student.
 Due to fire codes, the loop is not a waiting area.
 However, you may park in the Presser Hall parking lot or the Lynn Business Center parking lot, just across Michigan Avenue from Presser Hall.
 If you would like to display a parking pass on your dashboard, please contact the Community Music School office.

 There is also some visitor parking behind DuPont-Ball Library.
 To reach the visitor parking lot near the library, take East Michigan Avenue to Amelia Avenue, turn left on Amelia Avenue and then turn left on Arizona Avenue.